Game Development - Doomlaser

 Monday, February 6th, 2023

-Instead of writing the dialog directly, you tell the AI what kind of possibility space to write in, and give it some background on the character, the setting, and the particulars of what’s going on.
+Instead of writing the dialogue directly, you tell the AI what kind of possibility space to write in, and give it some background on the character, the setting, and the particulars of what’s going on.
 It’s sort of like prepping a kid for an improvisational play.

 You can additionally tweak the AI temperature variable, which controls the randomness of the generated output.